Advice on when you will be able to leave managed isolation and your transport home afterwards.

 Departure times will be confirmed by staff towards the end of your stay.

-Note: In almost all cases, you cannot leave a facility unless you have a negative COVID-19 test and confirmation from a Medical Officer of Health or a Health Protection Officer that you are a low risk of having or transmitting COVID-19.
+Note: In almost all cases, you cannot leave a managed isolation facility unless you have a negative COVID-19 test on day 8/9 and confirmation from a Medical Officer of Health or a Health Protection Officer that you are at low risk of having or transmitting COVID-19.

 What to prepare before leaving